If you were to look at your sales numbers and add 19 percent to the bottom line - what impact would that have on your business?

 The rest of online retailers, however, are falling short on ecommerce personalisation.
 Without a targeted understanding of what customers need, these big box stores are losing valuable insights from their customers, leaving them to wonder if the retailer understands their needs.
 Half-hearted attempts at personalisation are no longer an acceptable option – not when 74 percent of online consumers are frustrated when content is not personalised to their interests.

 So why the delay for these online retailers?
 It’s complicated.
-Statistics show it’s a combination of many factors: in one survey from last year, 17 percent of marketers say they have trouble collecting and analysing data.
+Statistics show it’s a combination of many factors.
 Another survey found that marketers struggle to gain insight quickly enough (40%), have enough data (39%), and often deal with inaccurate data (38%).

 What makes the successful online retailers stand out?
 Some retailers are winning the personalisation game, but I’ll let you in on a little secret: they’re all using the same playbook.
 It covers how to get around the data challenges that their peers face.